 Early Life

-Joe Kiani was born Massi Joseph E. Kiani in Shiraz, Iran, on September 16, 1964.
-At the age of nine, Kiani immigrated to the United States with his family.
-He displayed exceptional academic abilities, graduating from high school at the age of fifteen.
+Joe Kiani was born in Shiraz, Iran, on September 16, 1964.
+At age nine, he immigrated to the United States with his family, speaking only a few words of English.
+Despite this challenge, he excelled in his studies, graduating high school at fifteen.
+His father was an engineer, and his mother was a nurse.

 Education and Early Career

-Kiani attended San Diego State University (SDSU), earning Bachelor of Science (B.S.E.E) and Master of Science (M.S.E.E) degrees in electrical engineering by the age of 22.
-During this time, he worked as a CO-OP engineer at Burroughs (later Unisys) and at Anthem Electronics.
+Kiani attended San Diego State University (SDSU), earning bachelor's and master's degrees in electrical engineering by the age of 22.
+He worked as a CO-OP engineer at Burroughs, which later became Unisys, starting in 1984.
+Kiani then worked at Bell Industries and Anthem before consulting for Newport Medical Electronics in 1988.

 Key Business Strategies